Takely History, Family Crest & Coats of Arms

 Early Origins of the Takely family

 Literally the place name means "woodland clearing of a man called Taecca, or where young sheep are kept," derived from the Old English personal name or from the Old English "tacca" + "leah."

 William the Conqueror granted the manor of Tackley to Hugh d'Avranches, 1st Earl of Chester.
-The family was first recorded in the area during the reign of Edward I
+The family was first recorded in the area during the reign of Edward I.

 Early History of the Takely family

 This web page shows only a small excerpt of our Takely research.
-Another 142 words (10 lines of text) covering the years 1200, 1273 and 1325 are included under the topic Early Takely History in all our PDF Extended History products and printed products wherever possible.
+Another 142 words (10 lines of text) covering the years 1200, 1273, 1325, 1529, 1194 and 1202 are included under the topic Early Takely History in all our PDF Extended History products and printed products wherever possible.